-Amblecote Primary School will continue to work with and support children's social workers to help protect vulnerable children.
+AMBLECOTE PRIMARY SCHOOL will continue to work with and support children's social workers to help protect vulnerable children.
 This includes working with and supporting children's social workers and the local authority virtual school head (VSH) for looked-after and previously looked-after children.
-The lead person for this will be: Mrs Jane Cook
+The lead person for this will be: Mrs J Cook

-There is an expectation that vulnerable children who have a social worker will attend an education setting, so long as they do not have underlying health conditions that put them at risk.
-In circumstances where a parent does not want to bring their child to an education setting, and their child is considered vulnerable, the social worker and Amblecote Primary School will explore the reasons for this directly with the parent.
+In circumstances where a parent is hesitant about or does not want to bring their child to an education setting, and their child is considered vulnerable, the social worker and AMBLECOTE PRIMARY SCHOOL will explore the reasons for this directly with the parent.

-Where parents are concerned about the risk of the child contracting COVID19, Amblecote Primary School or the social worker will talk through these anxieties with the parent/carer following the advice set out by Public Health England.
+Where parents are concerned about the risk of the child contracting COVID19, AMBLECOTE PRIMARY SCHOOL or the social worker will talk through these anxieties with the parent/carer following the advice set out by Public Health England.